Lunnith/Biobabes/README.md

 ```

 ### Use
 The main.py document contains an example for all different algorithms on how to run these algorithms.
-If you run the following command without changing anything in the document, only the random algorithm will be executed.
-You can change which algorithm you want to be executed by commenting or decommenting certain parts.
+If you run the following command without changing anything in the document, only the random algorithm will be executed for the first protein.
+You can change which protein you want to explore and which algorithm you want to be executed by commenting or decommenting certain parts.

 ```
 python main.py